I have a love-hate relationship with marketing books.

 You’ll notice some of the best marketing books I’m recommending here are even as old as 50 years old!
 However, They all focus on key marketing strategies rather than “How to use the Facebook Ads Manager.”

-For example, Lost and Founder, not strictly a marketing book, but written by a great marketer and with some beneficial marketing insights inside, is a book I feel is the best fit for startups co-founders and marketing executives.
+For example, Lost and Founder, not strictly a marketing book, but written by a great marketer and with some beneficial marketing insights inside, is a book I feel is the best fit for startup co-founders and marketing executives.

 The Revenue Marketing book is another example that falls in this bucket.
 It’s a great book, but the best fit for it is a marketing executive who has the vision and power to implement drastic organizational changes.